 Note: Grant-funded activities must take place within the Portland region's Urban Growth Boundary.
+Businesses and individuals without a nonprofit partner are not eligible.

-- Community-based organizations with nonprofit status. - Community groups or individuals without nonprofit status must partner with a fiscal sponsor, such as a state certified, federally approved 501(c) nonprofit or a public agency.
-That fiscal sponsor must have must have a federal employer tax ID number and capacity to contract with Metro.
-Learn more about a fiscal sponsor's role beginning on page 7. - Public agencies must have community partners involved in the implementation of the project and a plan to involve the broader public. - If you are a past recipient of a Community Placemaking grant and your grant funded an event (single or multiple days), you may not reapply the year following your award.
+- Community-based organizations with tax-exempt nonprofit status. - Individuals or community groups without nonprofit status must partner with a tax-exempt fiscal sponsor, such as a state certified, federally approved 501(c) nonprofit or a public agency.
+That fiscal sponsor must have a federal employer tax ID number and capacity to contract with Metro.
+Learn more about a fiscal sponsor's role beginning on page 7. - Public agencies must have community partners involved in the implementation of the project. - If you are a past recipient of a Community Placemaking grant and your grant funded an event (single or multiple days), you may not reapply the year following your award.